witheve/Eve/README.md

 Eve is a programming language based on years of research into building a human-first programming platform.

 **This repository hosts a preview of Eve v0.3 alpha, which is currently under active development.
-You can use Eve on its own or integrate it into an exixsting project, but be aware this preview contains bugs and lacks documentation.
-For help with this preview release, please contact the devlopers on the Eve [mailing list](https://groups.google.com/forum/#!forum/eve-talk)**
+You can use Eve on its own or integrate it into an existing project, but be aware this preview contains bugs and lacks documentation.
+For help with this preview release, please contact the developers on the Eve [mailing list](https://groups.google.com/forum/#!forum/eve-talk)**

 ## Getting Started with Eve v0.3 preview